Building a Basketball Practice Plan

 The best basketball practice plans use competition in their drills at all times.

-Having a winner or loser in every drill makes basketball players focus, concentrate on the task at hand, and build competitive spirit.
+Having a winner or loser in every drill makes basketball players focus, concentrate on the task at hand, and build a competitive spirit.

 Your players should never be standing around in a line if it can be avoided.
 Move coaches to another basket with smaller groups.
 Choose drills that require all players to have a ball in their hand.